-Completing the Schedule Properties dialog
+Completing the Schedule Properties Dialog Box

-Advanced Schedule Options dialog
+Advanced Schedule Options Dialog Box

-Advanced Schedule Options dialog
+Advanced Schedule Options Dialog Box

-The table below describes the options and functionality of the Advanced Schedule Options dialog:
+The table below describes the options and functionality of the Advanced Schedule Options dialog box:

-Option Description Schedule in Effect Start Date Select the start date for the schedule.
+Option Description Schedule in Effect Start Date Lets you select the start date for the schedule.
 This defaults to the current date.
-Schedule in Effect End Date Select the end date for the schedule.
+Schedule in Effect End Date Lets you select the end date for the schedule.

+Advanced Sche dule Options ? 🔀

-Schedule In Effe ct
+CSchedule In Effe ct

 Start Date: August 5, 2008 ~

 End Date: August 5, 2008 ~

+🗸 ок Cancel ?
+L lelp

-For more information, see Opening the Advanced Schedule Options dialog.
+For more information, see Opening the Advanced Schedule Options Dialog Box.

-Opening the Advanced Schedule Options dialog
+Opening the Advanced Schedule Options Dialog Box

+1 On the Maintenance menu, click Schedules.

+Embarcadero Performance Center opens the Schedule Maintenance dialog box.

-- 1 Click Maintenance > Schedules. - 2 Click Add or Edit and the Schedule Properties dialog appears. - 3 To set advanced scheduling options, click Advanced and the Advanced Schedule Options dialog appears.
+2 Click Add or Edit.

+Embarcadero Performance Center opens the Schedule Properties dialog box.

+3 To set advanced scheduling options, click Advanced.

+Embarcadero Performance Center opens the Advanced Schedule Options dialog box.

-Completing the Schedule Properties dialog
+Completing the Schedule Properties Dialog Box

+1 On the Maintenance menu, click Schedules.

+Embarcadero Performance Center opens the Schedule Maintenance dialog box.

-- 1 Click Maintenance > Schedules. - 2 Click Add or Edit and the Schedule Properties dialog appears.
+2 Click Add or Edit.

+Embarcadero Performance Center opens the Schedule Properties dialog box.
-NOTE: You can also open the Schedule Properties dialog from the Blackout tab of the Threshold Properties dialog.

-- 3 In Name, type the name for the schedule. - 4 To enable the schedule on completing these steps, select the Enable option. - 5 After you complete the schedule, in Description, a description for the schedule appears. - 6 Click the Schedule Job list, and then select the frequency for the schedule. - 7 In Start time, enter the time to start the schedule. - 8 To schedule the job to run once, click the Run on list, and then click the target run time. - 9 Do one of the following:
+- NOTE: You can also open the Schedule Properties dialog box from the Blackout tab of the Threshold Properties dialog box. - 3 In the Name box, type the name for the schedule. - 4 To enable the schedule on completing these steps, select the Enable check box. - 5 After you complete the schedule, in the Description box, a description for the schedule appears. - 6 Click the Schedule Job list, and then click the frequency for the schedule. - 7 In the Start time box, enter the time to start the schedule. - 8 To schedule the job to run once, click the Run on list, and then click the target run time.

 To create the new schedule, click OK.

-A new schedule is created, the Schedule Properties dialog is closed, and you are returned to the Schedule Maintenance dialog.
+Embarcadero Performance Center creates the new schedule, closes the Schedule Properties dialog box, and returns to the Schedule Maintenance dialog box.

-To set advanced scheduling options, click Advanced and the Advanced Schedule Options dialog appears.
+To set advanced scheduling options, click Advanced.

+Embarcadero Performance Center opens the Advanced Schedule Options dialog box.

-- 10 In the Advanced Schedule Options dialog: - To set the time to start the schedule, in Start Date, enter the target date. - To set the end date, select the End Date option, and then enter the target date in the box. - NOTE: The available options in the Advanced Schedule Options dialog depend on the options you select in the Schedule Properties dialog. - 11 Click OK.
-The Advanced Schedule Options dialog closes and returns to the Schedule Properties dialog. - 12 Repeat step 9.
+- 10 In the Advanced Schedule Options dialog box: - To set the time to start the schedule, in the Start Date box, enter the target date. - To set the end date, select the End Date check box, and then enter the target date in the box.

+NOTE: The available options in the Advanced Schedule Options dialog box depend on the options you select in the Schedule Properties dialog box.

+Embarcadero Performance Center closes the Advanced Schedule Options dialog box and returns to the Schedule Properties dialog box.

+12 Repeat step 9.